Homotopy theory of symmetric powers: Transfer of model structures

-The existence of the transferred model structure is addressed by the following proposition.
-Note that the condition that $G$ maps $F(J)$-cellular maps (i.e., transfinite compositions of pushouts of maps in $F(J)$) to weak equivalences is necessary because $F$ is a left Quillen functor, in particular it maps~$J$ to acyclic cofibrations in~$\D$, which are closed under cobase changes and transfinite compositions.

-\prop \cite[Theorem~11.3.2]{Hirschhorn:Model} Suppose that $\C$ is a cofibrantly generated model category and~$\D$ is a complete and cocomplete category.
-Fix some sets $I$~and~$J$ of generating cofibrations and acyclic cofibrations in~$\C$.
-Suppose that the functor~$G$ maps $F(J)$-cellular maps to weak equivalences in~$\C$.
-The transferred model structure on $\D$ exists if $F(I)$~and~$F(J)$ permit the small object argument \cite[Definition~10.5.15]{Hirschhorn:Model}.
-For example, the latter condition is satisfied if $\D$ is locally presentable, in which case $\D$ is a combinatorial model category. \xprop

 The next proposition describes basic properties of transferred model structures.
-Part \refit{transfer.left.proper} can be applied to adjunctions of the form $\C\rightleftarrows\Mod_R$, where $R$ is a commutative monoid which is cofibrant as an object of the underlying symmetric monoidal model category $\C$.
-It is a special case of much more general left properness results by Batanin and Berger \cite{BataninBerger:Homotopy}.
+Part~\refit{transfer.left.proper} is a special case of much more general left properness results by Batanin and Berger \cite[Theorem 2.11]{BataninBerger:Homotopy}.

 \prop The following properties hold for a transferred model structure on~$\D$.
-We write $I$ (respectively $J$) for a class of generating (acyclic) cofibrations of $\C$. \begin{enumerate}[(i)] \item Suppose that $\V$ is a symmetric monoidal model category and $(F,G)$ is a $\V$-enriched adjunction of $\V$-enriched categories that are tensored and powered over~$\V$.
-If $\C$ is a $\V$-enriched model category, then so is~$\D$. \item The class~$F(I)$ (respectively, $F(J)$) generates (acyclic) cofibrations of~$\D$. \item If $\C$ is quasi-tractable, then so is~$\D$. \item If $\C$ is combinatorial or tractable, then so is~$\D$, provided that $\D$ is locally presentable. \item Suppose that $G$ preserves filtered colimits.
-If $\C$ is pretty small, then so is~$\D$, provided that $\D$ is locally presentable, or, more generally, $F(I')$ and $F(J')$ permit the small object argument, where $I'$~and~$J'$ come from pretty smallness. \item Suppose that $G$ preserves pushouts along maps in $F(I)$.
-Also suppose that $G$ preserves filtered colimits.
-Finally suppose that (a)~$G(F(I))$ consists of cofibrations or (b)~$\C$ is pretty small and $G(F(I))$ consists of h-cofibrations.
-Then, if $\C$ is left proper, so is~$\D$. \item If $G$ preserves filtered colimits and sends cobase changes of $F(I)$ (respectively cobase changes of $F(I)$ along maps with cofibrant targets) to cofibrations, then $G$ preserves cofibrations (respectively, cofibrations with cofibrant source). \end{enumerate} \xprop
+We write $I$ (respectively, $J$) for a class of generating (acyclic) cofibrations of $\C$. \begin{enumerate}[(i)] \item The class~$F(I)$ (respectively, $F(J)$) generates (acyclic) cofibrations of~$\D$.
+In particular, if $\C$ is quasi-tractable, then so is~$\D$.
+Moreover, if $\C$ is combinatorial \cite[Definition~A.2.6.1]{Lurie:HTT}, then so is~$\D$, provided that $\D$ is locally presentable. \item Suppose that $G$ preserves filtered colimits.
+If $\C$ is pretty small, then so is~$\D$, provided that $\D$ is locally presentable, or, more generally, $F(I')$ and $F(J')$ permit the small object argument, where $I'$~and~$J'$ come from pretty smallness. \item Suppose that $G$ is cocontinuous and suppose that (a)~$G(F(I))$ consists of cofibrations or (b)~$\C$ is pretty small and $G(F(I))$ consists of h-cofibrations.
+Then, if $\C$ is left proper, so is~$\D$. \item If $G$ preserves filtered colimits and sends cobase changes of~$F(I)$ (respectively, cobase changes of~$F(I)$ along maps with cofibrant targets) to cofibrations, then $G$ preserves cofibrations (respectively, cofibrations with cofibrant source). \end{enumerate} \xprop